Budy, Ukraine

-Budy (Буди, Буды) is an urban-type settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
+Budy (Буди, Буды) is a rural settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
 It is located on the left bank of the Merefa, in the drainage basin of the Don.
-Budy belongs to Pivdenne urban hromada, one of the hromadas of Ukraine.
+Budy belongs to Pivdenne urban hromada.
 Population:

+Until 26 January 2024, Budy was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Budy became a rural settlement.

 Economy

 Transportation

 Budy railway station, located in the settlement, is on the railway connecting Liubotyn and Merefa.
 There is infrequent passenger traffic.

 The settlement is included in the road network of Kharkiv urban agglomeration.